Tuomas Ollila

-Tuomas Ollila (born 25 April 2000) is a Finnish professional footballer who plays as a left-back for club Paris FC and the Finland national team.
+Tuomas Ollila (born 25 April 2000) is a Finnish professional footballer who plays as a left-back for club Guingamp and the Finland national team.

 Early career

 Born in Helsinki, Ollila was raised in Paloheinä and Pakila neighbourhoods.
 He started playing football in a youth program of Helsingin Palloseura (HPS) when aged four.
 He played in the youth sector of Käpylän Pallo (KäPa) since aged nine, and HJK Helsinki since 2017.
 During the 2018 season, Ollila made his senior debut with Klubi 04, the reserve team of HJK, playing in the second-tier Ykkönen.
 Ollila also represented HJK Youth in the 2018–19 UEFA Youth League.

 Club career

 KTP

 In January 2019, Ollila joined Kotkan Työväen Palloilijat (KTP) in Ykkönen, and spent two seasons in Kotka, ultimately winning a promotion to Veikkausliiga with the club after the 2020 season.

 Ilves

 On 1 January 2021, he moved to Ilves in premier division Veikkausliiga on a free transfer, after his contract with KTP had expired.
 During two seasons with Ilves, Ollila made 50 appearances in all competitions combined, scoring 10 goals.